justin-napolitano/enter_my_car/index.md

   - routine documentation
   - personal item management
 seoOptimized: true
+topicFamily: climbing
+topicFamilyConfidence: 0.9
+topicFamilyNotes: >-
+  The post documents a physical routine involving vehicle entry with a focus on ergonomic optimization and comfort, aligning with the 'Climbing' family which includes ergonomic and physical comfort reflections and routines related to outdoor gear and activities.
+The post's example slug matches the example in the catalog and the suggested tags like 'ergonomics' fit well.
 ---

 # Enter My Car: A Technical Reflection on Routine and Ergonomics